-- 6.4.1 A strategic, multi-sector, and multi-disciplinary approach to urban planning, investment, and development is developed and implemented. - 6.4.2 Local government structure in urban areas and towns is reviewed and strengthened. - 6.4.3 Master plans developed for designated urban areas and towns. - 6.4.4 At least 30% of the population live in urban areas and towns by 2015 so as to keep pace with Government's program 2010-17.
+- 6.4.1 A strategic, multi-sector, and multi-disciplinary approach to urban planning, investment, and development is developed and implemented. - 6.4.2 Local government structure in urban areas and towns is reviewed and strengthened. - 6.4.3 Master plans developed for designated urban areas and towns.

+6.4.4 At least 30% of the population live in urban areas and towns by 2015 so as to keep pace with Government's program 2010-17.

-3.7 Volunteerism, Participation, Accountability and Democratisation Analysis and Challenges value that characterized that co-dependence.
+3.7 Volunteerism, Participation, Accountability and Democratisation Analysis and Challenges

+Volunteerism is a trait that has run though the Rwandan socio-economic fabric for centuries.
+People co-depended on each other, and volunteerism is one traditional value that characterized that co-dependence.
 Today's communities are getting more disconnected due to the growth of secular societies but at the same time that expanding gap can be bridged through volunteering.
 Volunteering is ultimately about contributing to society and having an impact on people's wellbeing.